Our board is made up of leading figures from innovating libraries across Europe. They inform our decision making and help us decide our priorities.

 Marie is Library Director of Aarhus Public Libraries.
 Since the beginning of her career in 2001 she has been part of Aarhus Public Libraries’ development of the library as a democratic space.
 Focusing on the knowledge city, user-involvement, partnerships, design thinking and rethinking of library space, she has investigated new technologies, involvement processes and organisational learning in library development.
 She was the project leader of the building of Dokk1,the main library, implementing and developing these ideas as well as introducing new formats of user- and citizen involvement in the planning and construction.

-Erna is the Managing Director, Public Library Kennemerwaard.
-She began her library career as a volunteer at the age of eight or nine, helping the local librarian to put the books on the shelves.
+Erna is the Managing Director, ABC Huis, a merger between Artiance centre of the arts and Public Library Kennemerwaard.
+She’s been working in public libraries during her whole career until 2021 when a merger between the library and Artiance also added art lessons to the spectrum of the line of work.
 Her current responsibilities include networking with local and provincial governments and making connections with other institutions for joint projects.
-In the last 10 years Erna has worked with her library team to innovate and upgrade the level of services provided to the users of their public library.
+At the ABC Huis Erna works with her team to innovate and upgrade the level of services provided to the community and their needs.

 This group of visionary librarians have a strong passion for libraries, but especially for the communities served libraries all over the Europe, we are taking advocacy to the next level.
 PL2030 advocates to get the message across that libraries matter, change lives and that politicians should be much more aware of all the things libraries do to serve the citizens in their country/community.
 PL2030 brings together a group of passionate librarians that can deliver the message on why libraries matter, in word, data and action to politicians and other decision makers.